Italy · duration itinerary

 - Midday~60 minPiazza Braneighborhood

 Verona's largest piazza, located just outside the Arena.
-It's a vibrant hub with cafes, restaurants, and a lively atmosphere, perfect for people-watching.
+It's a vibrant hub lined with cafes, restaurants, and historic buildings, perfect for a leisurely stroll and people-watching.

 - Afternoon~75 minTorre dei Lambertiviewpoint